10 Day Aussie Camino Women's Trek

 - requiring quarantine due to a family / household member contracting COVID-19

-- living in an area that restricts travel in the region of your booked trek
+- living in an area that restricts travel in the region of your booked trek after the date of your booking.

 Please note, the refund guarantee relates only to COVID-19 restrictions, and not to a change of mind, circumstances, other illness or injury.
+For this reason, we recommend purchasing travel insurance.

 Most likely, yes, but please get in touch.